-Average cost of a 2 week trip to Europe (quick overview)
+Average total cost for a 2-week trip to Europe

 | Travel style | Estimated cost (2 weeks) |